 Bank statements – up-to six months personal bank statements

 Proof of deposit – you will need to show that you have the funds available to support the required deposit for your mortgage

 What Rates can a Doctor expect?

-A Doctor can expect to gain access to the same rates and offers as other borrowers.
+Mortgages for doctors can expect to gain access to the same rates and offers as other borrowers.
 Even though the process can be different, this will not impact the rates offered.

 Whatever your requirements as a doctor and locum doctor, we can help!
 So get in touch today and speak with one of our experienced mortgage consultants to see how much you could borrow.